ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/README.md

 # Machine-Predictive-Maintainence-Anomaly-Detection
 Anomaly Detection deployed on machine data dataset for Predictive Maintenance .

 NOTE : I have also included the code files for predictive maintainence using XGBoost , using LSTMs and using Autoencoders (seq2seq and CNN based ) which I learnt from Nvidia Deep learning course , in this repository .
 However , these were only included as a reference to readers on what other methods could be used and for the sake of completeness , and are not written by me .
+The code for multivariate gaussian method is written completely by me :)

 * Name - Ayush Agarwal
 * Project - Predictive Maintainence Anomaly Detection